 Connections is located on the first floor of the Academic Center, Room 101, the heart of student academics.
 The office accommodates all students and functions as a general student affairs office.
-Office hours are from 8:30 a.m. - 7 p.m., Monday through Thursday, and from 8:30 a.m. to 4:30 p.m. on Friday, to accommodate both day and evening students, faculty and staff.
+Office hours during the fall and spring semesters are from 8:30 a.m. - 7 p.m., Monday through Thursday, and from 8:30 a.m. to 4:30 p.m. on Friday, to accommodate both day and evening students, faculty and staff.